bavly/Monitoring-Service-Start-Guide/README.md

 Some points you need to start think about it, before Monitoring your service.

-- We have some Layers I will talk about them from Server layer ( Linux , windows )
+- We have some Layers I will talk about them

+  Server layer ( Linux , windows )

   Application layer

   Network layer

   Security layer

-- We will be talk about these 2 layers
+- We will be talk about these layers

-# First we will talk about Server layer.
+# Server layer.

-- from server perspective I think Zabbix (https://www.zabbix.com/) Free open source monitoring service, will be enough for you to monitor the server.
+- From server perspective I think Zabbix (https://www.zabbix.com/) Free open source monitoring service, will be enough for you to monitor the server.

-# Second we will talk about Application layer.
+# Application layer.

 - There are some questions :-